Kha-kis/unmappedremover/README.md

 ## Description

-A Python script to delete unmapped folders in the media directory using the Sonarr API.
+A Python script to delete unmapped folders in the media directory using the Sonarr/Radarr API.

 ## Features